1. Tchimpounga Chimpanzee Sanctuary; Pointe Noire, Congo

 There are 17 sanctuaries in 12 countries each with populations ranging from 20-120 apes.
 Sanctuaries manage apes at a fraction of the cost of laboratories.
 This means relatively small grants for all types of non-invasive work can accomplish a lot.
 Thus, innovation is aided since, for example, it is easy to remodel workspace for short or long term projects.

 All ape species (including the largest population of captive bonobos in the world – with over 40 individuals!) are represented in sanctuaries.
 Subspecies as a rule are maintained as separate populations so that all three chimpanzee subspecies can be compared.
-While breeding is controled, the majority of individuals in sanctuaries are infants and juveniles.
+While breeding is controlled, the majority of individuals in sanctuaries are infants and juveniles.

 Day enclosures for large social groups offer apes large tracks of tropical forest that can be as large as 40 hectares (100 acres).
 This means apes you will study are reared and live in environments highly similar to those for which apes evolved to thrive mentally and physically.
 Thus, the housing standards arguably exceed anything that exist outside of Africa.

-Learning from sanctuary apes benefits both sanctuary and wild apes
+Learning from sanctuary apes benefits both sanctuary and wild apes.

 People better protect what they understand